 One example of a live pointer to a driver is a pending callback function.
 Any pending itimeout() or bufcall() timers should be cancelled before returning 0 from pfxunload().
-A driver for the EISA or GIO bus can register an interrupt handler.
-There is no way to retract the registration of an EISA interrupt handler (see "Allocating and Programming an IRQ" on page 442), so an EISA driver should never permit unloading once an IRQ has been programmed.
-A GIO driver is able to unregister an interrupt handler (see "GIO-Specific Kernel Functions" on page 515), and must do so before it permits unloading.
+A driver for the PCI bus can register an interrupt handler, and should unregister an interrupt handler (see "Unloading" on page 402) before it permits unloading.